Comprehensive Cancer Support Groups & Programs

-This support group meets on the first Tuesday of the month from 6:30 to 8 p.m. at The Breast Center.
+This support group meets on the first Tuesday of the month from 2-3:30 p.m. in the Community Room (7411 Lake St Building A, River Forest IL).
 All women who have been affected by breast cancer are welcome to gather and lend support to one another and share experiences.

 AMERICAN CANCER SOCIETY